Dress for Success

 - Professional footwear is required at all times.

-- Employees required to wear district-issued uniforms are expected to wear the assigned uniform.
+- Employees required to wear District-issued uniforms are expected to wear the assigned uniform.

-- Inappropriate attire includes, but is not limited to form-fitting, snug, sagging, or transparent clothing.
+- Form-fitting, snug, sagging, or transparent clothing.

 - Excessively worn, faded, or tight clothing is not acceptable.